retueZe/rx-reader/README.md

 1. Asynchronous (buffer consumes and completes data after the read routine being called);
 2. Extensible (operators can be used inside other operators; you may create your own operators);
-3. Flexibility (operators may consume some extra options desiged for some specific cases);
+3. Flexible (operators may consume some extra options desiged for some specific cases);
-4. Fast (even if `from` instead of `of` was used here (a character array instead of the whole string), this method will work as fast as is).
+4. Fast (even if `from` instead of `of` was used here (a character array instead of the whole string), this method will work as fast as is, and way more faster than calling `await` on each `read` call with Streams API).
 5. Simple (subjectively; easy to read, easy to debug, easy to understand what is happening)